Azure/simdem/demo_scripts/AKSDeployment/README.md

 ```
 echo https://$FQDN
 ```
-Paste this into the browser to validate your deployment.
+To see the Azure Vote app in action, open a web browser to the HTTPS Endpoint of the Application.